-Collaboration with the Association of Young People's Health (AYPH): In October 2023, in partnership with AYPH, the Understanding the experiences of young people with epilepsy from report was released.
+Collaboration with the Association of Young People's Health (AYPH): In October 2023, in partnership with AYPH, the Understanding the experiences of young people with epilepsy from communities that experience marginalisation report was released.
 It includes YVN members' shared experiences and sets out children and young people's recommendations for improving care, education and support.